ivmai/bdwgc/docs/gcdescr.md

 objects are not normally traced, and hence a special tracing procedure is required to mark all objects on pointer-free and gcj local free lists.

-On thread exit, any remaining thread-local free list entries are transferred back to the global free list.
+On thread exit, any remaining thread-local free-list entries are transferred back to the global free list.

 Note that if the collector is configured for thread-local allocation (the